laravel-enso/select/README.md

 2. Define an `options` route for your Controller (and permissions as required)

-3. Declare inside your controller the `$class` property as shown below:
+3. Declare inside your controller the `$model` property as shown below:

-	`protected $class = Model::class`
+	`protected $model = Model::class`

 	where `Model::class` will be the Model used by the builder to extract the list of options

+	You can use model computed attributes to display attributes when using the server-side mode, since the entire model is sent back to the front-end.

 	By default, the VueJS component will use the model’s `name` attribute as a label for the select option list - but this is customizable - and the `id` for the key.
 	See the options bellow for details.

 5. In your page/component add:

     ```
     <vue-select
+        v-model=myVariable
         source="/pathForSelectOptionsRoute" multiple
-        :selected="selectedOption"
         :params="params"
         :pivot-params="pivotParams"
         :custom-params="customParams">
     </vue-select>
     ```

 ### Options